jhardy3/Timeline/README.md

 Follow the development plan included with the project to build out the basic view hierarchy, basic implementation of local model objects and model object controllers, and build staged data to lay a strong foundation for the rest of the project.

-### View Hierarchy

-### Implement Model

-#### User

-#### Comment

-#### Like

-Create a 'Like' model struct that will hold a username, and reference to the parent ```Post```.

-#### Post

-### Model Controller API

-### UserController

-### PostController

-### ImageController

-### Black Diamonds

-### Tests

-## Part Two - Wire Up Views

-##### Storyboard Setup

-We will implement the code for this view after setting up the Signup / Login View scene.

-### Signup / Login View

-Build a view to manage signup and login features for the application.
-The view will have two modes: Signup and Login.
-When in Signup mode, we will display all fields required to sign up a new user.
-When in Login mode, we will programmatically remove unnecessary fields.

-##### Class Implementation

-##### Present the View if No Current User

-Build a check on the ```UserController.currentUser()``` to present the Login / Signup Picker scene if there is no user logged in.

-##### Setting the Mode from the Choice Scene

-3. Test your different modes to verify they work as expected, that the view is presented, and that the view is dismissed when the user successfully logs in or registers.

-### User Search Table View

-##### Search Controller Implementation

-##### Segue to the Profile View

-### Profile View

-##### Collection View Section Header

-##### View Hierarchy Details

-3. Update the ```viewDidLoad``` function to check ```self.user``` for nil, if it is, assign the current user to the value.

-##### Enable Profile Editing for Current User

-Build functionality for the user to update their profile using the Login/Signup View we built earlier.

-Update the Login / Signup View to support updating a ```User```.

-Update the Profile View Controller to support Editing

-Consider how you could modify these steps to be more efficient in relying on network requests.

-##### Logging Out

-Add functionality for the current user to log out.

-1. In the ```ProfileHeaderCollectionReusableView```, use the follow button as a logout button if the user is equal to the currentUser.
-Set the title appropriately.
-2. In the implementation of the ```userTappedFollowActionButton()``` delegate method, check if the user is equal to the currentUser.
-If so, log out the current user and send the user to the first view controller in the tab bar.
-If not, it should do the appropriate follow/unfollow action.

-##### Custom Post Cell

-### Post Detail View

-Build a Post Detail View that displays the post.
-It should display the photo and the comments.
-The view should also allow the user to post comments or add likes to the post.

-##### Segues to Post Detail View

-### Add Post View

-Build a view for creating and submitting a post.
-The view should have a way to select a photo using the ```UIImagePickerController```, adding a caption, and submitting.
-You will use a static table view with a header and footer to create this form.
-This is not the only way to build this view, but is an appropriate use for a static ```UITableView```.

-You will use a button as the header view to allow the user to select a photo.
-When the user has chosen a photo, display it using the button's background image property and set the title to an empty string.

-You will use a static cell with a text field for capturing the caption for the post, and a 'Submit' button as the footer for the table view.

-##### Add Photo

-Add a property for storing the image for the post, present a ```UIImagePickerController```, and update the 'Add Photo' button to display the image.
-##### Capture the Caption

-Follow the same pattern you used for the ```self.image``` property by capturing the value when the user stops editing the caption text field.

-11. Add an optional ```caption``` property to capture the text when the user finishes updating the cell.
-12. Adopt the ```UITextFieldDelegate``` protocol, set the delegate of the text field, and implement the ```textFieldShouldReturn``` function to set the ```caption``` property and ```resignFirstResponder```.

-##### Submitting the Post

-13. Add an IBAction ```submitButtonTapped``` from the 'Submit' button.
-14. Implement the function by checking for a value in ```self.image```, if there is an image, use the ```PostController``` to add a post with the image and caption, if there isn't an image, present an alert to the user asking them to check and try again.
-15. Handle the ```PostController``` unsuccessfully uploading the image by presenting an alert to the user asking them to try again.

-##### Cancel Button

-16. Add an IBAction ```cancelButtonTapped``` from the 'Cancel' button.
-17. Implement the function by dismissing the view controller.

-### Black Diamonds

-* fix the content mode of the 'Add Photo' button to use .ScaleAspectFill
-* add 'double tap to like' functionality to the cell
-* make the post view a live view by observing the post

-### Tests

 ## Part Four - Implement Controllers

 * use Firebase as a backend for storing and pulling model objects